UVG-Works-Hub/iot-simulation-kafka/README.md

 # iot-simulation-kafka

-Simulating a meteorology producer-consumer model using Kafka.
+Simulating a meteorology producer-consumer model using Kafka with support for compact payloads.

 A Go-based application that simulates IoT sensor data using Kafka.
-The application supports producing sensor data, consuming and storing data, and managing Kafka topics programmatically.
+The application supports producing sensor data in both traditional JSON format and a compact 3-byte payload format, consuming and storing data, and managing Kafka topics programmatically.

 ## Table of Contents